 The Rotary Club of Aireborough owes a great debt to the fine efforts of this committee.
 Traditionally recruitment begins via personal contact with a member and with meetings now held on both Tuesday lunchtime and Thursday evening there are more options.more

-This Committee tries to ensure weekly meetings run smoothly, arranges events both fund-raising and social, seeks ways to publicise activities and maintains the website.
+This Committee ensures meetings run smoothly, arranges events both fund-raising and social, seeks ways to publicise activities and maintains the website.
 Reports on activities follow below, although they will often feature on the homepage.more

 This committee organises several yearly community events including Dictionaries4 Life and Kids Out as well as the social Interactive Quiz.
 It also supports the Friends of Guiseley Cemetery and reading in schools.more